Self-avoiding walks and polygons on hyperbolic graphs: Upper bounds for

-\end{lemma} \begin{proof} Delete every edge and vertex lying in the unbounded region of the complement of $P$, and let $V$, $E$ and $F$ be the number of vertices, edges and faces, respectively, of the graph $G$ obtained.
+\end{lemma} \begin{proof} Let $V$, $E$ and $F$ be the number of vertices, edges and faces, respectively, of $G$.
 Using Euler's formula we obtain $V-E+F=1$ (because we are not counting the unbounded face of $G$).
 Since every edge of $G$ except from those of $P$ are incident to two faces, we get $kF=2E-|P|$, and hence Summing vertex degrees gives $2E=d|I|+2|P|+m$.
 Clearly $V=|P|+|I|$, and the assertion follows. \end{proof}

+The second lemma will be used to handle SAPs with no inner chords and \textit{connected} inner vertex boundary, while the third lemma will be used to divide SAPs with no inner chords into SAPs with no inner chords and connected inner vertex boundary.
+We will first need some definitions.